Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 ### When should you consider building your own Deepstream application vs reconfiguring an existing one?

-For some use cases, the default deepstream app is not enough.
-Whenever the changes are required in the plugin pipeline, configuration changes are not enough and a deepstream app needs to be re-compiled.
+For some use cases, the default Deepstream app is not enough.
+Whenever the changes are required in the plugin pipeline, configuration changes are not enough and a Deepstream app needs to be re-compiled.

-An common example of a different pipeline is to have cascading AI models(ex: AI 1- detect a package, AI 2- detect a barcode, etc.).
+A common example of a different pipeline is to have cascading AI models(ex: AI 1- detect a package, AI 2- detect a barcode, etc.).

-To build your own deepstream application or even build your own deepstream plugin, you can follow this [Deepstream documenation](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_custom_plugin.html%23wwpID0E0TB0HA).
+To build your own Deepstream application or even build your own Deepstream plugin, you can follow this link: [Deepstream documenation](https://docs.nvidia.com/metropolis/Deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2FDeepstream_custom_plugin.html%23wwpID0E0TB0HA).

-### Which performances can you expect from Deepstream application across NVIDIA GPUs?
+### What performance charateristics can you expect from Deepstream application across NVIDIA GPUs?

-NVIDIA published some performance benchmarks on their [documentation website](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_performance.html).
+NVIDIA published some performance benchmarks on their [documentation website](https://docs.nvidia.com/metropolis/Deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2FDeepstream_performance.html).

 ## Contributing